Inspiring Excellence in Law

 Student Course Evaluations

-2015-2016 Student Courses Evaluations show students expressed 91% satisfaction with their instructor’s overall performance; 63% of the faculty received 100% satisfaction ratings.
-The data for students surveyed in the 2018/2019 academic year show that 100% of students are generally to very satisfied with their law school education.
+2023-2024 Student Course Evaluations show students expressed 90% satisfaction with their instructor’s overall performance; 60% of the faculty received 100% satisfaction ratings.
+The data for students surveyed in the 2022-2023 academic year show that 95% of students are generally to very satisfied with their law school education.

 Graduate Survey